American Flag Guidelines

 As of January 22, 2025, the U.S. State Department, under Secretary of State Marco Rubio, has mandated that only the American flag is authorized to be flown or displayed at all U.S. State Department facilities, both domestically and abroad.
 This policy underscores the importance of the American flag as a unifying symbol of the nation’s values.

-Memorial Day may still be a few weeks away, but if you’re flying the flag, do it with a heart full of gratitude.
+Memorial Day is still a few months away, but if you’re flying the flag, do it with a heart full of gratitude.
 Take a moment to honor the men and women who gave their lives for our freedom.
 Let us always remember their sacrifice.

 More from My Blog